Open Live Mixing System Mixer

 • Code Protection: Proprietary UI/Audio modules can be dynamically injected into the GPLv3 GUI slots without modifying the core open source code.

-The Leaders Team (The Founding 5)
+The Leaders Team

 Our core structure requires five Founders.
 The Project Manager is establishing the technical vision, and your mission is to help recruit the remaining three technical leaders to fulfill the Proof-of-Concept tasks.